-- Wireless wireless telecommunications services provided through our cellular service providers namely, Smart and CURE; SBI, Airborne Access Corporation and PDSI, our wireless broadband service providers; Wolfpac and Chikka Group, our wireless content operators; and ACeS Philippines, our satellite operator; - Fixed Line fixed line telecommunications services primarily provided by PLDT.
+- Wireless wireless telecommunications services provided through our cellular service providers namely, Smart and CURE; SBI, and PDSI, our wireless broadband service providers; Wolfpac and Chikka Group, our wireless content operators; and ACeS Philippines, our satellite operator; - Fixed Line fixed line telecommunications services primarily provided by PLDT.
 We also provide fixed line services through PLDT's subsidiaries ClarkTel, SubicTel, Philcom, Maratel, SBI, PDSI, BCC and PLDT Global, all of which together account for approximately 4% of our consolidated fixed line subscribers; and

-• ICT - information and communications infrastructure and services for internet applications, internet protocol-based solutions and multimedia content delivery provided by ePLDT and BayanTrade Group; knowledge processing solutions provided by the SPi Group; customer relationship management provided by SPi CRM; internet and online gaming services provided by Infocom, Digital Paradise (on April 1, 2011, ePLDT sold its entire 75% stake in Digital Paradise), netGames and Level Up! (on July 11, 2011, ePLDT sold its 57.5% interest in Level Up!); and e-commerce, and IT-related services provided by other investees of ePLDT, as discussed in Note 10 - Investments in Associates and Joint Ventures.
+• ICT - information and communications infrastructure and services for internet applications, internet protocol-based solutions and multimedia content delivery provided by ePLDT and BayanTrade Group; knowledge processing solutions provided by the SPi Group; customer relationship management provided by SPi CRM; internet and online gaming services provided by Infocom (on July 1, 2011, ePLDT transferred the internet business of Infocom to PLDT), Digital Paradise (on April 1, 2011, ePLDT sold its entire 75% stake in Digital Paradise), netGames and Level Up! (on July 11, 2011, ePLDT sold its 57.5% interest in Level Up!); and bills printing and other VAS related services provided by ePDS (on August 24, 2011, ePLDT increased its equity interest in ePDS from 50% to 67%), as discussed in Note 2 - Summary of Significant Accounting Policies, Note 10 - Investments in Associates and Joint Ventures and Note 13 - Business Combinations.